If you plan to participate meaningfully in the U.S. economy, it is vital to examine your credit report every year, and understand everything in it.

 In general, the same credit history will be shown on all three reports.
 All your credit reports have the same basic sections for your identifying information, public record history, existing credit information and payment history, and recent requests for your credit report.

-The three major bureaus also help determine your credit score by the information they feed to FICO, which produces the FICO score that is the benchmark credit score for nearly all businesses.
+The three major bureaus also help determine your credit score by the information they feed to FICO, which produces the FICO score that is the benchmark credit score for 90% of all businesses.

 Despite consistent credit reports, you may still have three different credit scores.
 Each bureau uses a different formula for gathering the data it supplies to FICO.
 Industry analysts say the algorithms involved are so complicated that it’s impossible to determine what specific pieces of information created the different score.